tslater2006/Trace-Wizard/README.md

 The Execution path is also useful for locating troublesome calls in terms of timing, if a page is slow to load, the proper tracesql and Trace Wizard should make it easy to pinpoint the functions responsible.

+To help enable this, you can go to Edit -> Settings and adjust the duration (in seconds) that you would like to consider "slow", after this Trace Wizard will highlight any calls in the Execution Path that exceeded this threshold with a green color.

 ## SQL Statements

 ### Overview